Information for the Small Businessperson Considering Selling Securities (as of February 22, 2021)

 There is no dollar limit on the amount which can be offered.
 Unless the securities are by their nature nontradable, they usually are traded in an aftermarket by members of the investment industry.
 Generally it takes from 90 to 120 days to prepare the filing for the SEC and another 30 to 60 days for the SEC to comment, the comments to be answered and the registration statement declared effective.
 Depending upon the type of underwriting, the funds may be received within a matter of a few days after effectiveness or not received until after an escrow amount is reached within a given period of time (which may vary but often is 60 to 90 days).

 Although the time involved for a fully registered securities offering can be considerably shorter for an issuer which is already “public”, a first-time registrant should expect that it will take at least six months from the time work is started on the registration statement until funds are received.
 Often the time is considerably longer.
-The estimated legal costs for a full registration for a small business range between $250,000 and $400,000, and are usually higher.
+The estimated legal costs for a full registration for a small business range are usually higher than $500,000.
 In addition, the registrant must pay accounting fees, printing costs, blue sky fees and often, if an underwriter is involved, an underwriter’s expense allowance.
-Consequently, the total cost of full registration (other than underwriting commissions) usually exceeds $350,000 and often totals $500,000 or more.
+Consequently, the total cost of full registration (other than underwriting commissions) usually exceeds $750,000.
 Obviously this process involves a significant gamble by a small businessperson because, even though the registration statement is declared effective by the SEC and by various states, the small businessperson cannot be assured that the offering will be sold even if an underwriter is involved.

 Although the disclosure burden is lighter for a company with under $25 million in revenues, than for larger companies under the JOBS Act, a category of “emerging growth companies” (i.e., those with under $1 billion in gross revenues during its last fiscal year) (“EGR”) now exists; EGRs in initial public offerings on SEC Form S-1 are required to provide only two years of audited financial statements, are exempt from the annual audit attestation requirements of Sarbanes-Oxley about internal controls, are exempt from certain Dodd Frank provisions regarding disclosures about executive compensation, and have an ability to “test the market” (i.e., an exemption from the SEC “gunjumping” rules) and an ability to submit confidentially to the SEC their draft registration statement for confidential nonpublic review and comment.